 ARROYO QUEMADO.
 Arroyo Quemado (Arroyo del Quemada) rises five miles east of Falcon Heights in western Starr County (at 26°34' N, 99°01' W) and runs five miles southwest to its mouth on Arroyo La Minita (Casas Blancas Creek) (at 26°31' N, 99°04' W).
 The name means "scorched gully."
 The creek crosses flat to rolling terrain with steep margins surfaced by sandy loams that support pecan, willow, and grasses.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Dick D. Heller, Jr., "ARROYO QUEMADO," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/rba66.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Dick D. Heller, Jr., "ARROYO QUEMADO," accessed July 06, 2020, http://www.tshaonline.org/handbook/online/articles/rba66.

 Uploaded on June 9, 2010.
 Published by the Texas State Historical Association.